-TT is only necessary to survey the pre-1914 literature of the British Labour I Movement, of the Fabians and liberal-socialists who dominated its ideology and guided its leadership, to realise the bland, complacent self-satisfied blindness and fantastic inappropriateness of its world conception (or rather, absence of any world conception save the philistine assumption of the permanence of the institutions within which its pretty schemes of reforms were elaborated) in contrast to the realities which followed.
-Only revolutionary Marxism correctly diagnosed the epoch and-in the one country where it led the labour movement-rode the storm.
-In the other countries the war was a shattering blow which compelled a complete new facing of the problems of the labour movement.
-The outcome of this new awakening was the foundation of the Communist Party.
-The very conditions of the preceding epoch which had been correctly diagnosed by Marxism had at the same time corrupted and undermined its influence in the labour movement.
-Therefore the first imperialist war, which should have led-had the subjective conditions been ready-to the victory of the working class revolution in all the countries of Europe, could only lead to the first step, the re-awakening and organisational separation of revolutionary Marxism in preparation for what was to follow.
-It remains for the second imperialist war to complete the process in the realm of action.
+It is only necessary to survey the pre-1914 literature of the British labor movement, of the Fabians and Liberal-Socialists who dominated its ideology and guided its leadership, to realize the bland, complacent, self-satisfied blindness and fantastic inappropriateness of its world conceptions (or rather, absence of any world conceptions save the philistine assumption of the permanence of the institutions within which its pretty schemes of reforms were elaborated) in contrast to the realities which followed.
+Only revolutionary Marxism correctly diagnosed the epoch and-in the one country where it led the labor movement-rode the storm.
+In the other countries the war was a shattering blow which compelled a complete new facing of the problems of the labor movement.
+The outcome οf this awakening new was the foundation of the Communist Party.

+The very conditions of the preceding epoch which had been correctly diagnosed by Marxism had, at the same time, corrupted and undermined its influence in the labor movement.
+Therefore the first imperialist war, which should have led-had the subjective conditions been ready-to the victory of the working class revolution in all the countries of Europe, could only lead to the first step, the reawakening and organizational separation of revolutionary Marxism in preparation for what was to follow.
+It remained for the second imperialist war to complete the process in the realm of action.

 The foundation of the Communist Party was thus the answer of the militant working class to a historic bankruptcy, and the one positive outcome achieved by the working class in the capitalist world from the war of 1914 and the defeat of the revolutionary strivings which followed it.
 The Communist Party was founded in 1920.
-It was founded, that is to say, after the completion of the first imperialist war, and after the revolutionary wave which followed the war had already reached its highest point and was approaching its ebb.
-The establishment of the Councils of Action in August, 1926, which coincided with the foundation of the Communist Party, and which openly challenged the power of the British capitalist State and Government and forced its temporary retreat from its war plans against the Russian Workers' State, was the last high point of the revolutionary wave which followed the war.
+It was founded, that is to say, after the completion of the first imperialist war, and after the revolutionary wave which followed the war had already reached its highest point and was approaching its end.

+The establishment of the Councils of Action in August, 1920. which coincided with the foundation of the Communist Party. which openly challenged and the power of the British capitalist state and government and forced its temporary retreat from its war plans against the Russian workers' state, is the last high point of the revolutionary wave which followed the war.
 Thereafter followed the economic crisis and mass unemployment which began in the winter of 1920, and the low point of Black Friday in the spring of 1921.

-In the first number of the LABOUR MONTHLY, which appeared in July, 1921, the lessons of Black Friday were still the centre of discussion.
-The Communist Party thus came into existence at the close of a revolutionary period, not at its opening.
+In the first number of Labor Monthly which appeared in July, 1921, the lessons of Black Friday were still the center of discussion.
+The Communist Party thus came into existence at the close of a revolutionary period, not at its beginning.
 It could not lead the revolutionary movement which followed the war.
 It could only draw and embody the lessons for the future.
 Hence the long period of upward struggle through which it had to pass before the situation began to open out anew.
 Hence the significance of the present anniversary which falls in the midst of the new cycle of wars and revolutions now developing.